dominion-zone/dominion-lancer/README.md

 # Dominion Lancer

 **Dominion Lancer** is a secure and confidential platform for responsible vulnerability disclosure on the SUI blockchain.
-It enables white hat hackers to submit isolated exploit scripts that run inside trusted enclaves and produce verifiable evidence of bugs—without revealing sensitive details until appropriate.
+It enables white hat hackers to submit isolated exploit scripts that run inside trusted enclaves and produce verifiable evidence of bugs — without revealing sensitive details until appropriate.
 Protocol developers can safely validate exploits and compensate researchers through automated, on-chain workflows.

 ---